emads22/Todo-App-Web-Deployment/README.md

-# Todo App Web Deployment
+# To-Do App Web Deployment

 ## Overview
-To-Do Web App is a web deployment of a simple to-do application built using Streamlit.
+This is a web deployment of a simple to-do application built using Streamlit.
 It allows users to manage their to-do lists directly through a web interface.
 Users can add new tasks, view existing tasks, and mark tasks as completed.
-You can find it on [Todo Web App](https://emads22-todo-app-web-deployment-web-wv9oj2.streamlit.app/) .
+You can find it on [To-Do Web App](https://emads22-todo-app-web-deployment-web-wv9oj2.streamlit.app/) .

 ## Features
 - **Add New To-Do**: Users can add new to-do items to the list.